 - Number of positions vary

 - Download application form here

 Graduate Assistant, Athletic Training

-The graduate assistant positions offered through the Sport and Exercise Sciences are available in two formats.
+The graduate assistant positions offered in Athletic Training are available in two formats.
 Two on-campus appointments of two years each include assignments to collegiate teams and responsibilities for mentoring pre-clinical undergraduate program majors in athletic training.
-The second format available is for off-campus single or multiple year assignments to area high schools serving as substitute instructional staff with additional responsibility as assistant or head athletic trainer.
+The second format available is for off-campus single or multiple year assignments to area high schools serving as substitute instructional staff with additional responsibilities as an assistant or head athletic trainer.

 Graduate Assistant, Sports Information